Natural Breast Health for Breast Cancer Awareness Month

 My mother never dealt with cancer, but she did have surgery to remove lymph nodes near her breast that were identified as inflamed and potentially pre-cancerous.

-Good circulation = equals healthier breasts.
+Good circulation = equals healthier breasts

 The tissue in and around your breasts is loaded with lymph and lymph nodes, part of your body’s immune system.
 These lymph nodes act as filters and trap foreign materials, which are then destroyed by white blood cells within the node.
 To help your lymphatic system function more effectively (and keep toxins from building up), it a good idea to practice daily lymphatic breast massage and/or dry brushing.
+Detox deodorant may another option.
+Read this post to find out about how detox deodorant helped heal breast cysts.

 Good nutrition helps keep your breasts healthy.
 In spite of the current demonization of fat, real breasts are composed of real fat, and you should include an ample amount of high quality fat in your diet.
-Virgin coconut oil, organic butter and grassfed beef tallow are some of my favorites.
+Virgin coconut oil, organic butter and grass-fed beef tallow are some of my favorites.
 I also take a high quality fish oil supplement.

 Iodine is also needed for breast health.
 Iodine supplementation has been used to eliminate breast cysts.
 Consider adding some seaweed to your meals for a wonderful blast of nutrition.
 It has a rather salty taste, and can easily be mixed in to soups and stews.
+I buy nori sheets and use them to make wraps or sushi.

 Nourish Your Breasts from the Outside In